Lake Erie Watersnake

 The watersnakes, and other harmless snakes that bear live young, were included in the family Colubridae but recently have been placed in the family Natricidae.

-The Lake Erie watersnake, a subspecies of the northern watersnake (N. s. sipedon), varies in colour, but many individuals are brown or dark brown with faint alternating dark (sometimes reddish) horizontal banding on the back and sides (exactly the same as in the northern watersnake).
+The Lake Erie watersnake, a subspecies of the common watersnake (N. sipedon), varies in colour, but many individuals are brown or dark brown with faint alternating dark (sometimes reddish) horizontal banding on the back and sides (exactly the same as in the northern watersnake).
 Some, however, are more of a slate grey colour and the banding can range from very faint to pronounced.
 The belly is normally light yellow to grey.
 The scales of this species are keeled (ridged down the centre), which gives the snake a rough, rather than a shiny, appearance.

 Many of the species that can be confused with the northern watersnake are not present on the Lake Erie Islands where this species is found.
 It may be mistaken for the eastern foxsnake, blue racer or melanistic gartersnake.
 The eastern foxsnake has a yellow to light brown body with brown blotches down its back and two alternating rows of smaller blotches along the sides.
 The blue racer is blue or blueish green and has smooth scales.
 The melanistic gartersnake is much smaller than the Lake Erie watersnake and has a black back with no patterning.
 Lake Erie watersnakes are found along the shorelines of the western Lake Erie islands they inhabit, whereas the blue racer occurs in interior savannah habitat.
 Juveniles of these and other species look very similar and can be very difficult to differentiate.